If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 - proof of income;

-- you may also be asked for a credit report or a certificate from your previous landlord.
+- a credit report or a certificate from your previous landlord.

 Furnished rentals in Munich